onecommons/polyform/readme.md

 ## Architecture

-Rebase's architecture consists of the following elements:
+Polyform's architecture consists of the following elements:

 **HostEnvironments** represent enviroments that components either are executed in, such as a browser environment or a Node.js app, or are "installed" in, that is modified by the component -- such as a database environment where components can update its schema.